fivestars/git-hooks/README.md

 This allows you to do `git hooks install` in new repositories rather than locating the command via its path.
 Regardless, a local alias will be created in your repository's git config in the next step.

+See the `git hooks install-template` instructions below for the recommended way of ensuring all of your future cloned and created repositories automatically get `git hooks` support right out of the box.
 ```
     path/to/git-hooks/git-hooks install-alias --global
 ```